SmejkalJakub/BP-codes/README.md

-# BP firmwares and other codes
+# BP firmware and other codes

 In this repository you will find all the codes developed for the my BP.

-- Folders with twr_* prefixes contains firmwares for hardware.
+- Folders with twr_* prefixes contains firmware for hardware.
 - MQTT simulator is a Python tool to simulate the MQTT traffic.
 - Home Controller contains C# WPF prototype application that enables to control and monitor Smart Home.
 - flows.json contains example of Node-RED flows for Smart Home.